New Chief Justice Brian Moree to modernize the justice system

 “…Similar conditions prevail in the case of Registrars and Magistrate and again, they deserve our commendation for working assiduously under adverse circumstances.”

-Moree noted that previous chief justices have advocated as naseum for change and modernization in the judicial branch of government.
+Moree underscored the advocacy of previous chief justices for change and modernization in the judicial branch of government.

 “The need for reform and modernization of our Court System is now impatient of debate,” he said